The Difference Between Supporting People and Carrying Them

 - Have spent a lifetime being the reliable one

-- Have learned to keep things together even when it's hard
+- Have learned to hold things together even when it is hard

-They're often the person everyone goes to.
+They are often the person everyone goes to.
 The person who fixes things quietly.
-The person who holds everything together when things feel unstable.
+The person who holds it together when things feel unstable.

 What Starts to Happen When You Carry Too Much